primesadiq/hello-world/README.md

 # hello-world
-This is my first day in GitHub trying to do something meaningful
+Hello this is my first day in GitHub, I am trying to do something meaningful.